KinsonDigital/TagVerifier/README.md

-# TagVerifier
+# GitHub Action Template

-This GitHub action does simple tag verification
+Refer to the [docs](./documentation/docs.md) for more information.